Términos y condiciones

-Tuition Refund Insurance is an optional insurance that students may purchase for a small fee during the beginning of each quarter.
-It provides a refund of tuition and fees to a student who must withdraw from any classes due to an illness, scheduling conflict or injury.
+Tuition Refund Insurance is an option that students may purchase for a small fee at the time of each 20-hour course enrollment.
+When covered with this insurance, a refund of tuition and fees would be offered to the student who must withdraw from any classes due to an injury, illness, or family emergency.
 Tuition Refund Insurance protects the financial investment a student makes in tuition at ILC.

 What Tuition Refund Insurance Covers

-This insurance covers 100 percent of the tuition costs if a student withdraws from any classes due to injury, or sickness.
-It also covers an amount graded by time spent in class for unforeseen work schedule changes prohibiting student from attending class.
+This insurance covers a percentage of the tuition costs if a student withdraws from any classes due to injury, or illness.
+It also covers an amount graded by time spent in class for unforeseen circumstances prohibiting student from attending class.

 What Tuition Refund Insurance Does Not Cover

 At the time you register, Web Registration will give you the opportunity to enroll in Tuition Refund Insurance.
-This will result in a charge which will be added to your student account.
-Students must opt to purchase the Tuition Refund Insurance at the time they pay their registration invoice.
+This will result in a non-refundable charge of ($10.00) which will be added to your student account.
+Students must opt to purchase the Tuition Refund Insurance immediately upon enrollment or within the first four hours of scheduled class at the latest.

-Tuition Refund Insurance provides coverage for one session.
-(For instance, insurance purchased for the 1st Quarter covers courses taken only from January - March.)
-The insurance becomes effective at the start of the quarter and extends until the end of the 12th hour.
+Tuition Refund Insurance provides coverage for one 20-hour course.
+The insurance becomes effective at the start of the course once the first class meets.

 Students who have purchased tuition insurance for a course at ILC and withdraw from the language course will receive a pro-rated assessment of tuition and fees according to the following schedule: